jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-05-the-five-factor-model-of-cultural-alignment.md

 ---
 layout: post
-title: "The Power of Cultural Alignment"
+title: "The Five-factor Model of Cultural Alignment"
 date: 2021-03-05 00:00:00 -0800
 category: leadership
 tags: [software, developers, engineers, architect, architects, lead, leader, align, alignment, culture, cultural]
 excerpt: "A lack of cultural alignment leads to negative outcomes for teams and organizations.
 It often goes unnoticed or neglected while risks ramp up and the ramifications become more costly and challenging to remedy."
 image: /assets/alignment.jpg
 image_alt: Alignment
-published: false
+published: true
 ---

 ## Alignment